Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 The visual side effects deserve particular attention with clomid.
 While rare, some men develop permanent vision changes including decreased night vision or color perception alterations.
 These effects appear dose-dependent and may be irreversible in some cases.

 Traditional urologists and endocrinologists provide excellent care but may have limited experience with peptide therapies.
 Most focus on conventional testosterone replacement and may not offer gonadorelin or kisspeptin options.
-However, their expertise in hormone disorders and ability to manage complex cases remains valuable.
+But their expertise in hormone disorders and ability to manage complex cases remains valuable.

 Selecting between gonadorelin, kisspeptin, and clomid depends on your specific situation, goals, and tolerance for different approaches.
 Each serves distinct patient populations with particular advantages and limitations.